One Day In San Francisco Header

 Sutro Bath one day in San Francisco

-#2 Ocean Beach
+#2 Stroll on Ocean Beach

 Next up!
 As you exit the Presidio, hop off at the Sutro Baths.
 Walk down to the water and explore the ruins of the old bath house, then continue on to walk past the Cliff House, and look out at the famous Seal Rock